 We research, explore, & promote the preservation of the coolest ghost towns & historical locations in Ohio!
 Our group also goes on several road trips every year to discover what's physically left of them.
-The interactive google maps below the town descriptions are best viewed on satellite mode.If you're planning a trip & need more info or have any other questions, message us through the Contact Info page, email to email@example.com or find us on Facebook.
-Everyone is welcome to message us on there & post pictures & videos of anything historical or paranormal around Ohio.
-We also accept research requests for towns that aren't already on our list & can occasionally assist with genealogy roadblocks.
+The company was founded on April 17, 2012 & the business name officially filed with the state & effective since March 28, 2014.If you're planning a trip & need more info or have any questions, message us on the contact page to firstname.lastname@example.org or find us on Facebook.
+Everyone is welcome to message us on there & post pictures, videos, & info about anything historical in Ohio.
+We also accept research requests for towns that aren't already on our list & can assist with getting started on genealogy & working through roadblocks.

-Some of our group members & website fans are interested in the potential for paranormal activity at the locations but it's a small percentage of the massive research that we do.
-The listings usually start with the founding of the towns & genealogy of those involved, then moves on to the town's heyday, & ends with what's still there today.
-We don't do any private home or indoor paranormal investigations, just at some of the ghost towns & outdoor locations that are widely reported to be haunted.
-There's links to traditional paranormal groups on our Research Resources page.
+Some of our group members & website fans are interested in the potential for paranormal activity at the locations but it's a very small percentage of the massive historical research we do.
+The listings usually start with the founding of the towns & genealogy of those involved, then moves on to the town's heyday, & ends with the buildings, structures, & cemeteries which remain today.
+Reports of ghost stories are included in applicable listings but it's not something we look for to begin with or seek out exclusively.
+We don't do private residence investigations & there's links to traditional paranormal groups that offer investigations free of charge on our Research Resources page.

 This website & our other online pages are a treasure trove of info for history buffs, genealogists, ghost hunters, metal detector enthusiasts, & anyone in Ohio that's looking for different than usual things to check out & do.
-Most of the info is really neat Buckeye history we unfortunately were never taught about school.
 Breaking the state down by counties, we're hoping to eventually have listings & pictures for all 88 of them.
-The towns are also categorized into 4 classifications: ghost towns, semi - ghost towns, historical communities, & small towns.
-We prefer to research & explore completely abandoned towns but during our travels over the years, we've discovered that almost every town has at least a little bit of a ghost town within it.
+The towns are categorized into 4 classifications: ghost towns, semi - ghost towns, historical communities, & small towns.
+We prefer to research & explore completely abandoned towns but during our travels over the years we've discovered that almost every town has at least a little bit of a ghost town within it.